filecoin-project/specs/content/glossary/_index.md

 ## Retrieval miner

 A _retrieval miner_ is a Filecoin participant that enters in retrieval [deals](glossary#deal) with clients, agreeing to supply a client with a particular file in exchange for [FIL](glossary#fil).
-Note that unlike [storage miners](glossary#storage-miner), retrieval miners are not additionally rewarded with the ability to add blocks to (i.e., extend) the Filecoin blockchain; their only reward is the fee they extract from the client.
+Note that unlike [storage miners](glossary#storage-miner-actor), retrieval miners are not additionally rewarded with the ability to add blocks to (i.e., extend) the Filecoin blockchain; their only reward is the fee they extract from the client.

 ## Repair

 Repair refers to the processes and protocols by which the Filecoin network ensures that data that is partially lost (by, for example, a miner disappearing) can be re-constructed and re-added to the network.
 Repairing is done by [Repair Miners](glossary#miner).

+## Reward Actor

+The _Reward Actor_ is responsible for distributing block rewards to [storage miners](glossary#storage-miner-actor) and token vesting.

 ## Round